Phil Loadholt: 2015 season

 On August 15, 2015, Loadholt tore his Achilles tendon during the Vikings' first preseason game against the Tampa Bay Buccaneers.
 The injury made Loadholt miss the entire 2015 season.

 On July 25, 2016, Loadholt announced his retirement.

+Coaching career

+On December 6, 2023, Coach Deion Sanders confirmed that the Colorado Buffaloes had hired Loadholt as their offensive line coach for the upcoming season.
+On December 29, 2024, it was announced that he would be taking the offensive line coach position at Mississippi State.